yudhisteer/Face-Recognition-with-Masks/README.md

 ```

 Since our data has now been doubled we divide the batch size by 2 in order to have the same number of data in one batch as before.
-We also reverse the paths of the sub-folders in the directories of CASIA mask and without mask such that in half a batch we have the original images and in the other half we have the data augmented images.
+We also reverse the paths of the sub-folders in the directories of the CASIA mask and without mask such that in half a batch we have the original images and in the other half we have the data augmented images.
 We then re-train the model.

 ### 3.7 Second Training with Data Augmentation
 #### 3.7.1 Evaluation: No Mask Dataset
 After performing data augmentation on our pictures, we train the model and fine tune the hyperparameters as before.
-We are still using the ``lfw``` as our validation set when training the model.
+We are still using the ``LFW``` as our validation set when training the model.
 Below are the parameters to be tuned:

 - model_shape :  [None, 112, 112, 3] or [None, 160, 160, 3]
 - infer_method :  inception_resnet_v1